Into the Sun (Candlebox album): Recording and background

-In 2005, Kevin Martin wrote a song entitled "Stand."
-However, he felt the track didn't suit his current band, Hiwatts, and that it was "just too Candlebox."
+In 2005, Kevin Martin wrote a song entitled "Stand" with fellow musician and Hiwatts bandmate Space.
+However, he felt the track didn't suit Hiwatts and that it was "just too Candlebox."
 By the following year, Rhino Records, through Warner Bros., contacted Martin regarding an upcoming Candlebox best-of compilation.
 Martin and Peter Klett favored the idea and decided the band should tour for its promotion, thus ending their indefinite hiatus.

 After a successful tour, bassist Bardi Martin left the band to continue his education, allowing Adam Kury to take his place.
 Candlebox wrote new material from November 2006 through January the following year; however, this would all be discarded as it was considered poor.
 They began writing more material soon after, prompting Martin to introduce "Stand" to his bandmates.
 While chemistry did not set in immediately during the writing process, Klett noted that old issues between bandmates were able to gradually subside.

 Much like with their debut album, Candlebox performed the new songs live for several months to ensure their quality.
 Recording for Into the Sun began that year and took a mere five weeks.
 Peter Klett came up with the working title Play the Movie which gained some support but was ultimately discarded.

 Into the Sun features three of the founding four members of Candlebox; only Martin has been replaced by Kury.
 Tracks 1, 3, 4, 6, 7, 8, 9, and 10 all feature drums by Dave Krusen, who previously joined the band from 1997 to 1999.